mwang102/minted-frontend-boilerplate/README.md

 # minted-frontend-boilerplate

-This is a minimal unopininated boilerplate that should allow a Minted developer to create an App-Renderer compatible application through the microfrontend cdn flow.
+This is a minimal boilerplate that should allow a Minted developer to create an App-Renderer compatible application through the microfrontend cdn flow.

 IMPORTANT: Webpack configurations
 This repository has three webpack configs, client, server, and appRendererServer that create their respective bundles.
 Client and server are required for this repository, while appRendererServer is a specialized bundle that is tailored toward App-r so it will correctly render the serverside bundle.